 Christopher acts as a trustee for a number of family trusts and is a member of the Society of Trusts and Estate Practitioners (STEP).

-- Restructuring a family trust to allow gifts of shares in the settlor's business to be transferred without triggering a substantial liability to capital gains tax
+- Restructuring a family trust to allow gifts of shares in the settlor's business to be made without triggering a substantial liability to capital gains tax